quick-brown-foxxx/RSSAIzer/README.md

 ### Development

-1. Install dotnet 9 somehow (ask chatgpt)
+1. Install dotnet 9 and npm 18+ somehow (ask chatgpt)

 2. For configuration use: